A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 Artists are now skipping the big music platforms and talking directly to their fans instead.
 They are sharing music directly through Discord, email, or even just through socials.
 Fans follow their favourite musicians on every single app, so when something new comes out, they download it right away because they’ve learned that today’s music might be gone tomorrow, thanks to legal fights, rule changes, or when companies merge and delete stuff without asking anyone.

 All of these factors have created a kind of parallel music ecosystem where official platforms are just one choice amongst many.
 People are possibly more willing to grab music from unofficial sources because they have watched the official sources fail them repeatedly.
-I suppose you could say that the music business accidentally trained its own customers to look elsewhere for music.
+Platform unreliability has taught consumers to not trust a single service, and in fact hedge their bets across multiple services.

 Industry/Consumer Relations/Tensions